maglub/soe-ubuntu/README.md

 * This Makefile is set up to be run on an Ubuntu Linux system and requires the package "genisoimage" to be installed.

-* The username/password is set in my_files/kmg-ks.preseed through replacing the string XXX_PASSWORD_XXX with the content of the file .password_hash
+* The username/password is set in my_files/kmg-ks.preseed through replacing the string XXX_PASSWORD_XXX with the content of the file password_hash

 The Makefile in this directory will: